piegope/doc/docs/en/rdm/mac/data-sources/create-new-data-source.md

 ![Select your data source type](https://webdevolutions.azureedge.net/docs/en/rdm/mac/clip10478.png)
 1. Configure all your connection settings.
 You can verify the validity of the information entered by using Test Server or Test Credentials (depending on the type of data source you are creating).
 ![SQL Server - Connection tab](https://webdevolutions.azureedge.net/docs/en/rdm/mac/clip10479.png)
-1. If using an existing Database, click on the ellipsis next to Database to select your database and then click on Test Database to verify it's working properly.
+1. If using an existing Database, click on the ellipsis next to Database to select your database and then click on Test Database to verify it is working properly.
 ![SQL Server - Connection tab - Browse](https://webdevolutions.azureedge.net/docs/en/rdm/mac/clip10480.png)
 1. If you wish to create a new Database, click on the Upgrade tab and then select ***Create Database***.
 ![Upgrade tab - Create Database](https://webdevolutions.azureedge.net/docs/en/rdm/mac/clip10481.png)